Stacked glass payment cards with a cedi symbol, arched gate monument, and Ghanaian flag

 Top 6 Crypto Cards in Ghana

 Ghana's 60%+ cedi depreciation since 2020 and its 2022 sovereign default make the stablecoin hedge more valuable here than cashback percentages - holding USDC while the banking system restructures under an IMF bailout is the primary use case.
-COCA leads at 8% cashback with $0 annual and 0% FX - at GHS 3,000/month spending, that is GHS 2,880/year in cashback that covers a week of groceries at Melcom.
+COCA offers up to 8% cashback with $0 annual and 0% FX (1% at Starter, scaling to 8% at Elite with 30K COCA staked) - at GHS 3,000/month spending on the Elite tier, that is GHS 2,880/year in cashback that covers a week of groceries at Melcom.

-Kolo adds 5% BTC cashback at $0 and 0% FX.
+Kolo adds 2% BTC cashback at $0 and 0% FX.
 Tria Signature delivers 4.5% yield-linked rewards with 0% FX at $109/year.
+Crypto.com Icy is the premium exchange-linked option for users who want lounge access and a more familiar card stack.
 KAST fits the MoMo-to-crypto bridges that 15 million mobile wallet users already understand. ether.fi Core (3%, 1% FX) matters for Accra's growing tech community (MEST graduates, Google AI researchers, Andela engineers) holding appreciated ETH - borrow-to-spend avoids the ambiguous 15% CGT.

 COCA Visa Card